TobyG74/tiktok-api-dl/README.md

 # License

-- This project is licensed under the MIT License - see the [LICENSE](https://github.com/TobyG74/tiktok-api-dl/blob/master/LICENSE) file for details.
+- This project is licensed under the Apache License - see the [LICENSE](https://github.com/TobyG74/tiktok-api-dl/blob/master/LICENSE) file for details.